 The Division of Housing & Community Development is responsible for the administration of the following HUD-funded programs:

 The Community Development Block Grant was created in 1974 by the federal government to help revitalize local communities by providing decent housing, suitable living environments, and expanded economic opportunities, principally for low and moderate-income persons.
 Each year, the city receives funding to help achieve these goals from the U.S. Department of Housing and Urban Development (HUD).
 These grant funds are passed on to eligible organizations through an annual competitive grant process, based on priorities established in the Consolidated Plan.

 HOME is authorized under Title II of the Cranston-Gonzalez National Affordable Housing Act, as amended.
 Program regulations are at 24 CFR Part 92.
 The HOME program final rule is available electronically.
 Additional information about the HOME program can be found by visiting the HOME program web pages.

 Emergency Solutions Grant (ESG)

-The Emergency Shelter Grants program provides homeless persons with basic shelter and essential supportive services.
+The Emergency Solutions Grants program provides homeless persons with basic shelter and essential supportive services.
 It can assist with the operational costs of the shelter facility, and for the administration of the grant.
 ESG also provides short-term homeless prevention assistance to persons at imminent risk of losing their own housing due to eviction, foreclosure, or utility shutoffs.
 Each year, the city receives funding to support these services from the U.S. Department of Housing and Urban Development (HUD).
 These grant funds are passed on to eligible organizations through an annual competitive grant process.

 Housing Opportunities for Persons with AIDS (HOPWA)